 • Workpiece dimensions and weight

-• Load cycle details (cutting forces, speeds, operating times)
+• Load cycle details (cutting forces, speeds, operating durations)

 Dynamically Equivalent Load

-In applications with radial and axial loads as well as speeds affecting the bearing, all loads can be combined into a single equivalent load.
+In applications with radial and axial loads as well as speeds that have an effect on the bearing, all loads can be collected to form a single equivalent load.
 This "dynamically equivalent load" can be calculated using the following formula:

 P = X · (Fr + 2M/Dpw) + Y · Fa